 Paul uses this same sport analogy to emphasize the idea that self-control is the basis for success both in competitive sport as well as the competition between the Spirit and the flesh for the dominance over our bodies.
 Initially our prize is the joy we experience as we see the Spirit dominating our lives with the spiritual fruit being produced as the proof.

 Ultimately our crown or wreath is eternal life and the call of the Lord to be with Him in heaven as good and faithful servants.
 The answer to give to temptation in all of its forms is, "You are not worth it."

 2. Show your body who's the boss

-The adage, "No pain, no gain" is just as true in the spiritual battle we fight.
-Self-control is painful because the body, the belly, the eyes, the heart, all want and if you don't give in, you will pay the price.
+The adage, "No pain, no gain" is just as true in the spiritual battle we fight as it is in motivating athletes to train hard.
+Self-control is painful because the body, the belly, the eyes and the heart all want something and if you don't give in, your flesh will extract a price of suffering for having denied it.
 You have to run, as Paul says, in such a way as to win, not to lose.
-Doing right, avoiding wrong and resisting the pull to give in are not easy or painless, but with time and practice, each of these become easier and less painful.
+Doing right, avoiding wrong and resisting the pull to give in are not easy or painless, but with time and practice each of these becomes easier and less painful.
 The key is to remember that it is always worth the effort - always!

 3. Self-control is a personal matter

 Your spouse, friend, parent or minister cannot instill self-control in you - it is all you with help from God.
 If you choose the flesh, the flesh will dominate you, if you appeal to the Spirit, the Spirit will empower you and dominate your life and it will show.